-If you have not been fully admitted to a college or a school within UHM and have not decided on your major, you are considered an exploratory student.
-Select this interest area if you are uncertain about what you want to study or would like to use this semester to engage with the many academic opportunities on campus.
-To help spark particular interest in a major or career, students who select this option will be introduced to a variety of liberal arts courses during their first semester.
+The Exploratory path is designed for those who are uncertain about what they want to study or would like to use this semester to engage with the many academic opportunities on campus.
+To help spark particular interest in a major or career, students who select this path will be introduced to a variety of general education courses during their first semester.

 |Steps||What you need to do:||Tips & Suggestions|